 This webpage contains information concerning proposed changes to monthly water rates and future financing of capital projects for water customers in the Cave Rock/Uppaway, Skyland and Zephyr Water Utility District.
-Douglas County is hosting public workshops on January 27 and February 3, 2014 from 5:30-7:30pm at the Tahoe Transportation Center, 169 Highway 50, Stateline, Nevada to engage our water customers in discussing new water rates for operation and maintenance, as well as separate funding options for future capital needs in the water systems.
+Douglas County hosted public workshops on January 27 and February 3, 2014 from 5:30-7:30pm at the Tahoe Transportation Center, 169 Highway 50, Stateline, Nevada to engage our water customers in discussing new water rates for operation and maintenance, as well as separate funding options for future capital needs in the water systems.

 Douglas County has been working with a group of residents who are served by these water systems to determine the most appropriate solutions to funding our water system needs.
 New monthly water rates will become effective July 1, 2014, after formal adoption by the Douglas County Board of Commissioners.
 Based on recommendations from residents, the new monthly rates will cover the costs for operation, maintenance and existing debt on the systems, but the new rates are not sufficient to cover the significant cost of future capital projects for the aging water systems.